jetbrains-academy/javascript-course/Data Types/type_coercion/task.md

 ````

 ### Task
-This code should calculate and print to the screen the sum of numbers represented in string format in variables `a` and `b` but it's broken.
+This code is intended to calculate and print the sum of numbers represented as strings in variables `a` and `b` but it's broken.

 Without changing the types of variables `a` and `b`, calculate the sum of numbers and save the result to the variable `sum`.
 The result must be a number, not a string.